Install {scMitoMut} from Biocondcutor:

 5. alt: the allele name

-6. coverage: the total read count of the locus
+6. coverage: the read count covering the locus

 7. ref: the reference allele name

-Instead of using the table above as input, the output from the mgatk also can be read in directly using the parse_mgatk function.
+Instead of using the table above as input, the output from mgatk can also be directly read using the parse_mgatk function.

-Using the parse_table function or parse_mgatk function, the allele count data are transformed into an H5 file.
-The H5 file works as a database, which does not occupy the memory, and data can be accessed by querying.
-It helps for better memory usage and faster loading.
+Using the parse_table function or parse_mgatk function, the allele count data are read and saved into an H5 file.
+The H5 file works as a database, which does not occupy memory, and data can be randomly accessed by querying.
+It helps with better memory usage and faster loading.

 The process may take some minutes.
 The return value is the H5 file path.